Sicilian Surnames: Origins, Meanings & Family History Guide

 Over generations, these names became permanent family identifiers and were recorded in church and civil records.

-Today, many Sicilian surnames remain concentrated in specific regions and towns, making them useful clues for genealogical research.
+Today, many Sicilian family names remain concentrated in specific regions and towns, making them valuable clues for genealogy research.

 Common Types of Sicilian Surnames